 Here are some more tips to help keep you safe from home repair scams, regardless if it is roofing or other projects:

 - If a deal sounds too good to be true, it probably is.

 - Get multiple written bids on home improvement projects to ensure quotes are reasonable and competitive.

 - Ask for local references.
 Working with a well-known, reputable local contractor will help prevent becoming a victim of a fly-by-night operator who won’t be around if you have problems later.

 - Friends, family and neighbors are the best sources for recommendations.

 - Be sure your contractor is insured.
 The contractor should have personal liability, property damage and worker’s compensation insurance for workers and subcontractors.
 Also check with your insurance company to find out if you are covered for any injury or damage that might occur.

 Most importantly, document everything in writing.
 Insist on a contract that states exactly what work will be done, the quality of materials that will be used, warranties, timetables, the names of any subcontractors, the total price of the job, and the schedule of payments.
 Don’t make a final payment or sign a final release until you are satisfied with the work and know that subcontractors and suppliers have been paid.

-For more tips on staying safe from home repair scams or to file a complaint, visit our consumer protection website at www.InYourCornerKansas.org or call our consumer protection hotline at (800) 432-2310.
+For more tips on staying safe from home repair scams, protecting your personal information, or to file a complaint, visit our consumer protection website at www.InYourCornerKansas.org or call our consumer protection hotline at (800) 432-2310.